 2. Place on a cookie sheet, single layer, not touching

 3. Dry for about an hour at 150F.

-4. Pull them out, flip them over, absorb any excess liquid that has formed with a paper towel, and place back in oven for about an hour.
+4. Pull them out, flip them over, absorb any excess liquid that has formed with a paper towel, and place back in the oven for about an hour.

-5. Allow to cool on the counter before storing.
+5. Allow them to cool on the counter before storing.
 I dump them onto tea towels on the counter to help them cool more quickly.

-If you really love mushroom flavor but don’t like the texture, go through the same dehydration process, then take it one step further:
+If you really love the mushroom flavor but don’t like the texture, go through the same dehydration process, then take it one step further:

 If you’re not yet ready to jump on the dehydrating bandwagon (you should, it’s SO easy!), you can also freeze your mushrooms for storage!

 YOUR THOUGHTS: If you have any questions – please be sure to ask in the comments section!

 If you enjoyed this article, please PIN IT!